inspec/inspec-aws/README.md

 end
 ```

+{{< note >}}

-Note that InSpec AWS assumes full compatibility with the underlying AWS SDK and unsupported operations will cause failures.
-Therefore, depending on the external provider implementation your mileage may vary!
+The InSpec AWS assumes full compatibility with the underlying AWS SDK, and unsupported operations cause failures.
+Hence, depending on the external provider implementation, your mileage may vary!

+{{< /note >}}

 ### `aws_retry_limit` and `aws_retry_backoff`

-In certain cases AWS may implement rate limiting.
-In order to mitigate this issue the `Retry Limit` and `Retry Backoff` can be set in two ways:
+In certain cases, AWS implements rate-limiting.
+To mitigate this issue, the `Retry Limit` and `Retry Backoff` can be set in two ways:

 #### 1) Environment Variables

-Setting `AWS_RETRY_LIMIT` and `AWS_RETRY_BACKOFF` environment variables will be implemented at session level.
+Setting `AWS_RETRY_LIMIT` and `AWS_RETRY_BACKOFF` environment variables is implemented at the session level.

 ```bash
    export AWS_RETRY_LIMIT=5
    export aws_retry_limit=5
 ```

 _Note environment variables are case insensitive._

 #### 2) InSpec Control

-InSpec AWS resources now support setting the Retry Limit and Retry Backoff at control level as shown below.
+InSpec AWS resources now support setting the Retry Limit and Retry Backoff at the control level, as shown below.

 ```
   describe aws_config_recorder(recorder_name: aws_config_recorder_name, aws_retry_limit=5, aws_retry_backoff=5) do